-For the MSc, applicants require a science degree at BSc Honours level (all classifications accepted).
-For individual CPD modules, there are no specific entry requirements other than relevant industry experience.
+For the individual CPD units, there are no specific entry requirements other than relevant industry experience.

 Months of entry

 Our MSc Model-based Drug Development course provides the knowledge and skills for making evidence-based decisions at various stages of drug development.

 It covers the scientific and regulatory aspects of evaluating a drug, with emphasis on the use of modelling and simulation methods.
 You will learn why these methods are so highly valued by industry and regulatory authorities as effective, cost-saving, decision-making tools.
 Learning is reinforced via hands-on application of the skills to real data.

 The course has been developed with an emphasis on mechanistic approaches to assessing and predicting pharmacokinetics and pharmacodynamics (PKPD), such as physiologically-based pharmacokinetics (PBPK) .

 As this comes under the general umbrella of systems biology, you will be able to apply your knowledge of modelling and simulation in various areas of research within the pharmaceutical industry.

 Full-time students benefit from immersion in the varied biomedical research environment at The University of Manchester, including interaction with research staff at the renowned Centre for Applied Pharmacokinetic Research .

 Alternatively, part-time students already working in the pharmaceutical industry can take advantage of the flexible, distance learning mode of the course, which allows you to fit study around other commitments.